R-454B

 R-454B, also known by the trademarked names Opteon XL41, Solstice 454B, and Puron Advance, is a zeotropic blend of 68.9 percent difluoromethane (R-32), a hydrofluorocarbon, and 31.1 percent 2,3,3,3-tetrafluoropropene (R-1234yf), a hydrofluoroolefin.
 Because of its reduced global warming potential (GWP), R-454B is intended to be an alternative to refrigerant R-410A in new equipment.
-R-454B has a GWP of 466, which is 78 percent lower than R-410A's GWP.
+R-454B has a GWP of 466, which is 78 percent lower than R-410A's GWP of 2088.

 R-454B is non-toxic and mildly flammable, with an ASHRAE safety classification of A2L.
 In the United States, it is expected to be packaged in a container that is red or has a red band on the shoulder or top.
+These containers are supplied with a left-hand thread valve to prevent cross-contamination.

+There is a shortage of R-454B in the United States as of May 2025.

 History

 The refrigeration industry has been seeking replacements for R-410A because of its high global warming potential.
-R-454B, formerly known as DL-5A, has been selected by several manufacturers, including Mitsubishi Electric, Carrier, Johnson Controls, and others.
+R-454B, formerly known as DL-5A, has been selected by several manufacturers.

 R-454B was developed at and is manufactured by Chemours.
 Carrier first announced introduction of R-454B in ducted residential and light commercial packaged refrigeration and air conditioning products in 2018, with R-454B-based products launches starting in 2023.